spiral/docs/components/entity.md

 ```

 ## Entity Fields
-Every entity must work with set of mocked fields, such fields can be represented as associated array and stored in property "fields".
-Knowing that we can create our simple entity used to mock some data array:
+Every entity must work with a set of mocked up fields.
+These fields can be represented as an associated array and stored in the property "fields".
+Knowing this, we can create a simple entity used to mock up some data array:

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity